AllieRays/redis-wellness/docs/05_STATELESS_VS_STATEFUL_COMPARISON.md

 ## 1. Overview

-This document provides a **comprehensive side-by-side comparison** of the stateless and stateful agents.
-Both use the same LLM (Qwen 2.5 7B) and same health tools - the **only difference is memory**.
+Both agents use the same LLM (Qwen 2.5 7B) and same health tools.
+The only difference is memory.

-This comparison shows **exactly** what Redis memory systems add to AI agents.
+This doc compares what each agent can do.

 ### What You'll Learn